1

 管仲既任政相齊,以區區之齊在海濱,通貨積財,富國彊兵,與俗同好惡。 故其稱曰:「倉廩實而知禮節,衣食足而知榮辱,上服度則六親固。 四維不張,國乃滅亡。 下令如流水之原,令順民心。」 故論卑而易行。 俗之所欲,因而予之; 俗之所否,因而去之。

 Guan Zhong having taken charge of government as prime minister of Qi, with tiny Qi by the seacoast, circulated wealth and accumulated riches, enriched the state and strengthened the army, and shared likes and dislikes with the customs.
-Therefore his saying: 'Granaries full then know ritual and propriety.
-Clothing and food sufficient then know honor and shame.
-Superiors observe standards then the six relatives are secure.
-The four cardinal principles not upheld, the state then perishes.
-Issue orders like the source of flowing water—orders follow the people's hearts.''
-Therefore the principles are lowly and easy to implement.
-What the customs desire, therefore grant it; what the customs reject, therefore remove it.
+Therefore, he said, "When granaries are full, the people know ritual and propriety; when clothing and food are sufficient, they know honor and shame; when superiors observe measure, the six kin are secure.
+When the four cardinal bonds are left slack, the state perishes.
+Issue orders like the source of flowing water, so that the orders follow the people's hearts."
+Therefore, his policies were modest and easy to put into practice.
+What the customs desire, therefore grant it; What the customs reject, therefore remove it.

 5